citelab/JAMScript/lib/jserver/jdiscovery/README.md

     });
 ```

+Both the attribute name and the attribute value **should be kept brief**.
+The Registrar uses MQTT and mDNS under the hood, which are both lightweight messaging protocols.
+You may run into some trouble if you try to send too much information! **Remember: This module is should be used for basic discovery only.
+If nodes need to exchange larger chunks of information, then a separate connection should be made**.

 #### Reserved attributes
 As a general rule, you can add any attributes that you'd like.
 However, the following names are reserved by the system, and cannot be reused:
 - `status`